ladislavb/homebrew-therion/README.md

 ### 6. Copying Loch to /Applications

-Loch is installed to `/usr/local/opt/therion/loch.app/` If you have an older version of Loch installed in your Applications, remove it, then copy the new version with:
+Loch is installed to `<prefix>/opt/therion/loch.app/` If you have an older version of Loch installed in your Applications, remove it, then copy the new version with:

-`cp -R /usr/local/opt/therion/loch.app /Applications/loch.app`
+`cp -R <prefix>/opt/therion/loch.app /Applications/loch.app`

+Replace `<prefix>` with `/usr/local` for macOS Intel or `/opt/homebrew` for Apple Silicon

 ## Running apps